 What is different about insurance for HMO properties?

 The tenancy agreement on HMO insurance properties is different and due to the number of people inhabiting the property, the address must be registered as a HMO residence.
 HMO insurance presents a considerably higher risk as there are multiple occupants, it requires that the premises must be the occupant’s main place of residence or used by students during term time.
 A property cannot be protected if it is not being occupied.

 And I don’t receive rent for a period of time, can I claim for this?

 Loss of rent insurance for HMO landlords is not designed as a rent guarantee.
 What it will do, is cover periods during which rent cannot be collected due to an ongoing claim on your policy.
 If damage has occurred to the property due to an insured peril, like a fire, and your tenants cannot inhabit the building while repairs are carried out, we may be able to cover the you for the rent you would have earned during this time.
 This is up to the value stated on your individual policy so please check your policy wording and speak with the broker.

-If my tenant(s) maliciously damages my property can I claim?
+My tenant(s) maliciously damages my property; can I claim?

 If one of your HMO tenants were to maliciously damage your property, you would need to have an additional cover in place to insure the damage.
 If malicious damage by tenants is something you are worried about, just ask your adviser for more information.

 Can I pay in instalments?

 To help you spread the cost of your premiums, most of our insurance providers offer a quick and easy direct debit scheme for spreading payment over ten or twelve months.

 If you would like us to help you find the best value HMO insurance then you have 2 options.